pushtorefresh/storio/README.md

 Several things about `Delete` Operation:
 * `Delete` Operation of multiple items can be performed in transaction, by default it will use transaction if possible
-* Same rules as for `Put` Operation about notifications for `StorIODb` observers: transaction -> one notification, without transaction - multiple notifications
+* Same rules as for `Put` Operation about notifications for `StorIOSQLiteDb` observers: transaction -> one notification, without transaction - multiple notifications
 * Result of `Delete` Operation can be useful if you want to know what happened

 ####4.
 ExecSql Operation
-Sometimes you need to execute raw sql, `StorIODb` allows you to do it
+Sometimes you need to execute raw sql, `StorIOSQLiteDb` allows you to do it

 ```java
 storIOSQLiteDb